pmatorras/footAI/README.md

 - Initial rating: 1500
 - K-factor: 32 (volatility per match)
 - Supports both single matches and season progression
-- Carries elo seasons between seasons (with a `decay-factor` set to 0.95 by default)
+- Carries Elo across seasons (with a `decay-factor` set to 0.95 by default)
-- Assigns to newly promoted teams the Elo ranking from last season's demoted teams.
+- Assigns newly promoted teams the Elo ranking from last season's demoted teams.

-It also produces plots for each given season, and an interactive dashboard
+It also produces plots for each given season and an interactive dashboard.
+The ML component trains RandomForest models on engineered features (Elo, odds, L5 form, draw-specific signals) for outcome prediction (H/D/A), with v1.0 locking the `draw_optimized` set for ~55% accuracy and ~33% draw recall on SP1 data (2122-2425 seasons). [file:321]

 ## Requirements